Strata-X Energy Drilling Operations

 The company’s mission is to create substantial growth for its shareholders by finding and developing high reward opportunities that have relatively low entry costs, acquiring meaningful acreage positions in those opportunities, owning a large working interest and retaining operations when it is meaningful to do so.

-Strata-X Energy’s current projects in the USA are in the states of Illinois, North Dakota, Texas and California.
+Strata-X Energy’s current projects in the USA are in the states of California, North Dakota, Illinois and Texas.
 It also holds a 100% equity position in a large area of the Canning Basin in Western Australia.

 Illinois Basin Oil Project Photos